Safer test, shorter wait as new Down’s screening comes to St George’s

 How are the IONA® results reported?

-High or intermediate risk: means that your pregnancy is at increased risk for trisomy 21, 18 or 13 and a follow up invasive procedure may be recommended by your healthcare provider.
+High chance: means that your pregnancy is at increased chance for trisomy 21, 18 or 13 and a follow up invasive procedure may be recommended by your healthcare provider.

 How will I receive my results?

-If you receive a normal “low risk” result for trisomy you will receive a confirmatory letter / email from the hospital.
-However, if you get a “high risk” result you will be contacted by your midwife / consultant and be asked back to the hospital for a follow-up invasive test and genetic counselling.
+If you receive a “low chance” result for trisomy you will receive a confirmatory letter / email from the hospital.
+However, if you get a “high chance” result you will be contacted by your midwife / consultant and be asked back to the hospital for a follow-up invasive test and genetic counselling.

 Does the IONA® test report the sex of the fetus?